NVSL/CSE141pp-Tool-Moneta/README.md

 ```
 http://127.0.0.1:8888/?token=...
 ```
 You should see a file called "LinkedSelectors.ipynb".
-Open the file, click on the first cell, and click "Run" (or press SHIFT+ENTER with the cell selected).
+Open the file, select the first cell and press `Shift+Enter`.
 You should see input boxes appear like below.
+Input your desired values and press "Run".
 ![](https://i.gyazo.com/8a5e8c3de2bd45a677f31f0be9d59d51.png "Memory Trace Tool")
 <br/>